 "I feel more anxious focusing on my body": Some people with trauma or anxiety sensitivity may feel initially uncomfortable.
 Start with just one or two muscle groups and gradually increase as comfort develops.

-"My mind keeps wandering": This is normal.
+"My mind keeps wandering": This is normal and part of learning mindfulness.
 When you notice your mind drift, gently return attention to the current muscle group.
 The wandering will decrease with practice.

 "I fall asleep before finishing": If using PMR for sleep, this is actually ideal.
 If you need to stay awake afterward, practice sitting up or earlier in the day.